okuvshynov/vimqq/README.md

 ## TODO

-- [ ] simultaneous queries - lock the current chat
+- [ ] rather than warmup on chat open, keep updating the local model as soon as new messages are sent
-- [ ] better error handling in API calls and job start
+- [x] better error handling in API calls and job start
 - [ ] more custom examples like 'explain', 'cleanup', 'improve readability', 'give an example of using ...'
 - [ ] double-check all buffer options (fixed width, etc)
 - [ ] better prompt configuration